VipanchiKatthula/academic-kickstart/content/publication/Wearable-Healthcare-Devices/index.md

 Click the *Cite* button above to get the text to cite this published paper.
 {{% /alert %}}

-Please let me know your thoughts after you read the paper.
+Do share your thoughts after reading the research paper.